AlexzxelA/hello-world/README.md

 3. Create your Client server credentials.
 We call this level an Edge-Client.

 ***
+Our extended demo (see `startFirstBeameNode`) has two features - chat, or file server:
+ - To access the chat, just copy the URL to your browser.
+(By the way, you can freely send it to other people on other networks.
+The server is global and the TLS is real).
+ - To access the file share function, open the `url/shared`.

+***
 ## Getting Started - Mac

  - Install the Beame SDK by running `npm install -g beame-sdk`